Quick Answer

 The Permit Process

-Week 4-6: Detailed technical review by building department, with concurrent circulation to other departments (fire, planning, engineering) and external agencies (hydro, gas utilities, conservation authority).
-Week 6-8: Plan review comments issued; applicant must provide written responses and revised drawings addressing all technical comments.
-Week 8-10: Final review of revisions and comment responses; conditional approval may be issued for outstanding minor items.
+Weeks 6–8: Plan review comments issued; applicant must provide written responses and revised drawings addressing all technical comments.
+Weeks 8–10: Final review of revisions; conditional approval may be issued for outstanding minor items.

-Week 10-12: Building permit issued with approved drawing set stamped and returned; permit card must be posted on site before work begins.
-Week 12+: Construction proceeds with mandatory inspections at prescribed stages; permit remains active for duration specified (typically 12-36 months depending on project scope).
-Final inspection and occupancy permit issued after all deficiencies cleared and building demonstrated to be in full OBC compliance.
+Weeks 10–12: Building permit issued with approved drawing set stamped and returned; permit card must be posted on site before work begins.
+Week 12 onward: Construction proceeds with mandatory inspections at prescribed stages; permit remains active for the duration specified (typically 12–36 months depending on project scope).
+Final inspection and occupancy permit are issued after all deficiencies are cleared and the building is demonstrated to be in full OBC compliance.

 Inspection Stages